 Being “friends” with an ex who you want back is never a good idea.
 With an introvert, it’s an even worse thing to try since they value their alone time so much.

 I promise you, you don’t have it in you to be a truly good friend to your introvert ex.
 Don’t try to wiggle into their life by promising friendship and then try to bait and switch them back into your relationship.

 Since you want the whole enchilada— a romantic relationship— you have to start by knowing what you want and then trying to get that (like you are by reading this).
 You can’t go half way or do half measures like offer friendship because you will kill your momentum in getting back together with them.

-An introvert will never forgive you if you toy with their heart by at first wanting to get back together and then change your mind later on.
+An introvert will never forgive you if you toy with their heart and try a grand gesture, announce you want to get back together only to change your mind later on.

 Like all exes, it takes an introvert TIME to warm back up to you, but more time than it would an extrovert, because the extrovert generally wants and can handle more interaction with people.

 On a good day, an introvert might find you a little overwhelming, but during a breakup, you have gone from being a source of joy to a potential source of pain.

 Understand that now you’re broken up– if your introverted ex wants to spend time with you at all– understand it will take them more time to recharge from being around you than it normally did when you were happily coupled up.